GaurishBudhiraja/DAS-Physical-Threat-Detection/README.md

-# DAS-Physical-Threat-Detection
-Self-supervised distributed acoustic sensing (DAS) framework for physical-threat and anomaly detection in fiber-optic cables, with cross-domain evaluation on terrestrial and submarine cable data.
+## Overview

+This repository contains the implementation and experimental framework for investigating self-supervised spatiotemporal representation learning for physical-threat and anomaly detection using Distributed Acoustic Sensing (DAS).

+The research focuses on whether representations learned from large-scale unlabeled DAS recordings can improve physical-event detection when labeled security-relevant data are limited.

+The study evaluates classical machine-learning baselines, supervised deep learning models, self-supervised masked reconstruction, anomaly detection, label-efficiency, cross-domain transfer, and robustness.